bmyers4495/Bible-Studies/Articles/Striking-The-Right-Chord.md

 > But the hour is coming, and now is, when the true worshipers will worship the Father in spirit and truth; for the Father is seeking such to worship Him.
 24 God is Spirit, and those who worship Him must worship in spirit and truth” (John 4:23-24).

 Essentially, this is exactly what God has always desired from His worshippers.
-This section of the article was meant to bring attention to this very fact.
+This section of the booklet was meant to bring attention to this very fact.
 The reader might notices while searching through the Law, there were times that the Jews worshipped according to spirit - with their hearts, but not according to truth - God's word and vice versa.
 The same can be said when looking at the Pharisees against the Samaritan woman.
 There is no indication of a heart issue with the Samaritan of